 Overlooking Viewport Configuration

-Always include the viewport meta tag in your HTML document’s head section.
-Set the width to the device width and the initial scale to 1.0.
-This setup tells the browser to match the screen’s width in device-independent pixels and not to scale the page on load.
+Solution: Always include the viewport meta tag in the document head, set width to the device width and initial scale to 1.0, so the browser matches the screen and does not mis-scale on load.

 Poor Image Optimization